ovsundal/Website-Performance-Optimization/docs/README.md

 What is this project about?

 A poorly optimized webpage was forked.
 The goal of this project is to optimize two pages, index.html and pizza.html and achieve a high score in Google pagespeed (https://developers.google.com/speed/pagespeed/insights/).
-Only optimization was done - content was not changed.
+In addition, pizza.html needs some code optimization to run animations at 60 fps.
+Only optimization was done in this project - content was not changed.

+More info about the project can be found here https://classroom.udacity.com/nanodegrees/nd001/parts/e87c34bf-a9c0-415f-b007-c2c2d7eead73/modules/273584856175461/lessons/b6026387-b47c-464f-954f-2f807979a066/concepts/26045387480923.
+For more detailed project requirements, see https://review.udacity.com/#!/rubrics/16/view

 SCORE BEFORE OPTIMIZATION:
 index.html: 27 (mobile), 29 (desktop)